 They are the sweet little queer kid in your children’s choir who likes both trucks and sparkles and just doesn’t quite fit in with the rest of the kids.

-They are the teenage boy in your youth group who fell in love with Jesus at summer camp the same year he fell in love with another boy, and is now trying to figure out how to make sense of this.
+They are the teenage boy in your youth group who fell in love with Jesus at summer camp the same year fell in love with another boy, and he’s now trying to figure out how to make sense of that.